 - I have my paycheck sent via direct deposit to my bank account, and I assume my recipients would also want the same option.

-Would you prefer to have your paycheck sent into an e-wallet, or into your bank account?
+Would you prefer to have your paycheck mailed to you, or into your bank account?
 For many of us, the answer is clear.
 We want our pay sent to the place where we keep our funds, which is the bank.
 The most cost-effective and efficient way to send a direct deposit to an international bank account is via Local Bank Transfer.

 - Finding highly compliant payouts methods is a priority for my company.

 By their nature, Local Bank Transfers excel at removing friction in the process of regulatory compliance.
-Local Bank Transfers terminate at a bank -- a regulated entity -- which provides advantages over payout options that terminate in other ways, such as into an e-wallet or a prepaid card.
+Local Bank Transfers terminate at a bank -- a regulated entity -- which provides advantages over payout options that terminate in other ways, such as a prepaid card.

 - Any payout method that reduces friction in my recipients’ experience is a winner.